dattasiddhartha/GIFShop-Wizard/README.md

 ### Warnings:

-* When appending shared docs on public files, be careful about the information they or their history contain
-* When uploading repo files, be careful with tokens / secrets [might be best to create a separate repo later]
 * Network latencies: We compress the GIF (<=1.0MB) to minimize latencies in image sending to user
 * GPU memory limits: There is a theoretical limit to the number of consecutive permutations users can perform on a single image.
 Even after clearing cache, there is residuals left over in memory.